r-caso/GSV/README.md

 ### IModel Objects

 The GSV Evaluator Library expects any object that complies with the `IModel` interface to handle errors through the use of `std::expected`.
 Particularly, it is expected that the `termInterpretation()` and `predicateInterpretation()` functions return an error message if the term or predicate lacks an interpretation in the model.

+For now, the only supported model librar is [QMLModel](https://github.com/r-caso/QMLModel).
+If you want to add your own, write the adapter, and follow the instructions in **Contributing** below.

 ## Contributing